• Skip to main content

 Why Play Tsuro?

-Calliope Games recommends both games for 2-8 players ages 8 and up.
-Possibly, Tsuro: The Game of the Path can be played with younger siblings, but the age recommendation is accurate for Tsuro: Phoenix Rising.
-Both games are easy to learn and take about 20 minutes to play with 2 people.
+Calliope Games the game for 2-8 players ages 8 and up.
+Possibly, Tsuro: The Game of the Path can be played with younger siblings.
+The game is easy to learn and take about 20 minutes to play with 2 people.

 While Tsuro is a strategy game, it is "strategy light."
 My youngest son, who doesn't really like super-strategic multi-player games (e.g. chess!) really enjoyed Tsuro, not least because of the theme of dragons and phoenixes, which brings me to my next point.